- Understand, practice and implement game changing strategies

 - Innovate within your organisation through an innovation challenge

 - Develop new business models in mature organisations

 - Get key insights into digital transformation opportunities

-The four learning modules, each combining three days of face-to-face discussions with online pre and post module activities, address important knowledge, skills and attitudes developments, both from the strategic and the operational levels, including:
+The three learning modules, each combining four days of face-to-face discussions with online pre and post module activities, address important knowledge, skills and attitudes developments, both from the strategic and the operational levels, including:

 Understanding the healthcare challenges.
 In this module we will present a macro level framework to help us understand the complexities of healthcare systems, the specifics of the health sector and how it differs from other industries in relation to innovation needs and process, the roles played by different stakeholders (providers, insurance entities, patients and patient associations, pharma and medical equipment companies, etc.) and how they are evolving.
 We will consider the trends that are defining the healthcare institutions of the future and what this might mean for companies, healthcare providers and other organizations in the sector.

 Transforming and developing new services.
 This module will focus on the development of new business models in healthcare, analyzing the reasons for their success or failure.
 Different types of innovations (disruptive, frugal) will be presented, and we will also discuss how to develop a digital mindset for healthcare that could drive the digital transformation.